A Corroborative Approach to Verification and Validation of Human--Robot Teams: Corroborative V V

-The same requirements, implemented as assertions, could then be monitored during simulation-based testing, providing another set of assurances.
+The same requirements, implemented as assertions, could then be monitored during simulation-based testing, providing more V\&V evidence.
 This technique is indicated by the arrows from ``Simulator'' and ``Assertions'' to ``Simulation-based Testing.''
-During testing we may find requirement violations, as we did with formal verification, and we have to decide a course of action: revising the relevant assets (e.g.\ the simulator model, the expression of the assertions) or the robotic system itself if we deem the violation to be genuine, or proceeding to compare the results with experiments to gain more confidence, if results were similar to formal verification.
-On the other hand, assurances generated by the simulation may not align with assurances generated by the other verification techniques.
+During testing we may find requirement violations, as we did with formal verification, and we have to decide a course of action: revising the relevant assets (e.g., the simulator or the assertions), or proceeding to compare the results with experiments to gain more confidence, if results were similar to formal verification.
+(The comparison between the outputs of the V\&V techniques is indicated by the bold arrows in~Figure~\ref{f:approach}.)
+On the other hand, evidence generated by the simulation may not align with evidence generated by the other V\&V techniques, resulting in a lack of corroboration.
 There are a number of potential causes of such disagreements: \begin{itemize} \item System model inaccuracies.
-All the verification techniques use models of the real-world.
+All the V\&V techniques use models of the real-world.
 The models might have been constructed erroneously, or may be inconsistent with the real world, or relative to one another. \item Requirement model inaccuracies.
-In our approach, the real-world requirements of the system are converted into textual requirements, assertions and properties for verification.
-These requirements models may not have been correctly formulated. \item Tool inaccuracies.
-It is possible that numerical approximations affect the verification results.
-In addition, third party tools can contain bugs that are unknown to us. \end{itemize}
+In our approach, the real-world requirements of the system are converted into textual requirements, assertions and properties for V\&V. These requirements models may not have been correctly formulated. \item Tool inaccuracies.
+It is possible that numerical approximations affect the V\&V results.
+In addition, third party tools can contain bugs that are unknown. \end{itemize}

 We could now proceed to perform ``Experiments.''
-As before, we may find a problem with the textual requirements or the physical system during experimentation.
-At the same time, the assurances from formal verification and/or simulation-based testing can be compared against the experiment results.
-We may also discover that one of the assurances holds during simulation-based testing or formal verification, but not during the experiments.
+As before, we may find a problem with the textual requirements or the robot's test rig during experimentation.
+At the same time, the evidence from formal verification and/or simulation-based testing can be compared against the experiment results.
+We may also discover that one of the requirements is satisfied during simulation-based testing or formal verification but not during the experiments.
 In this case we may need to refine any of the other assets, as explained before.